qdrant/coach/README.md

           Only run the healtcheck for the input URI, no drills executed --health-check-delay-ms <HEALTH_CHECK_DELAY_MS>
-          Delay between health checks [default: 200] -h, --help
+          Delay between health checks [default: 200]
+      --ignored-drills <IGNORED_DRILLS>
+          Name of the drills to ignore
+  -h, --help
           Print help information
   -V, --version